Punjab Police officer suspended after shooting man in leg during scuffle

 Meanwhile, Aggarwal’s brother told ANI that the policemen were drunk.

-“We were standing on Hebatpur Road when police arrived and misbehaved with us,” he said...They were drunk and then fired at my brother.”
+“We were standing on Hebatpur Road when police arrived and misbehaved with us,” he said. “...They were drunk and then fired at my brother.”

-Senior Superintendent of Police (Mohali) Vivek Sheel Soni said that Singh was suspended on Tuesday and departmental inquiry was also initiated against three police officials present on the spot.
+Senior Superintendent of Police (Mohali) Vivek Sheel Soni said that Singh was suspended on Tuesday and a departmental inquiry was also initiated against three police officials present on the spot.

 Singh has been charged under Sections 324 (assault) and 354 (outraging modesty of a woman) of the Indian Penal Code, among other charges, according to NDTV.